mdsajalali/dream-ai-server/readme.md

 - User-specific image gallery with organized collections
 - Global image showcase for all generated images
 - Favorite list functionality for easy access to preferred images
-- Reliable image storage and management with Supabase
+- Reliable image storage and management with Cloudinary
 - Scalable and efficient database handling with Mongoose
 - Admin dashboard for managing users, images, and roles